 The most common among the levels of background checks type is a level 3 background check.
 So what is a level 3 background check?
 It includes reference checks, employment and education history, and criminal history screening.
-It also includes a general online background check.
-In certain cases, unlike other types of background check, level 3 type of background checks also come with drug testing before employment.
+In certain cases, unlike other types of background checks, level 3 types of background checks also come with drug testing before employment.
 The reason to order a level 3 check is to make sure your potential hire won’t bring problems to the workplace that could have been anticipated.

 The standard period covered by a level 3 background check is seven years back and this check can report information going up to ten years back in some states.

 Reliable databases used to carry out this check have information from federal and state sources regarding disciplinary action, debarment, sanction, and exclusions of, and against individuals.
-Organizations in the medical field are obligated to thoroughly verify their providers’ backgrounds and credentials, whereby screening accuracy is of paramount importance.
+Organizations in the medical field are in an obligation to thoroughly verify their providers’ backgrounds and credentials, whereby screening accuracy is of paramount importance.

 The Extent of a Level 3 Background Check

 Essentially, your level 3 check needs to go beyond what a single provider can detect or what you can find on your own searching Google.
 These checks give access to publicly available information, driving records, and phone records (private and public phone directories).
 You also get a social media account summary, court records, criminal records, and a general online lookup.

 Reliable background check services are aware that the Federal Trade Commission oversees compliance with the FCRA.
 Your level 3 background check is to be by an official Consumer Reporting Agency (CRA) for you to be able to use the findings legally.
 But if you wish to background check yourself, or find information on your roommates, neighbours, or a potential partner, then you can use a lookup tool like information.com, which provides the same information compiled from public records.

 See also: 3 Ways to Remove National Consumer Center Virus or Scam